camroach87/validatr/README.md

 ### Regression

-A contrived, but hopefully illuminating example is given below.
+A simple, but hopefully illuminating example is given below.
 Here, four separate models from two different packages are fit to each fold's training data.
 The accuracy of each measure is then calculated on each fold's validation data.

+_Note that the model names must remain consistent in the `model` and `predict` functions.
+This is because each expression is acting as a name-value pair.
+Names are used internally to reference the correct model._

 ```{r}
 require(validatr)